Posted on 31 July 2020

 When studies showed that the virus could survive for days on certain surfaces, there was concern that Covid could be spread on letters, packages and door handles.
 It doesn’t hurt to be cautious, but there’s currently no solid evidence that infection regularly occurs in this way.
 We now believe that the majority of transmission happens during close contact with others, with the highest risk of infection in enclosed, crowded environments.

 One of the very first things we heard about the novel coronavirus was that it mainly killed the elderly.
 Early data from Wuhan gave hope that deaths among young people and children were nonexistent or extremely rare.
 While it remains true that this age group is highly protected against COVID-19, it is clear that children and young people are less safe than originally thought.
 Children can experience a rare but serious inflammatory reaction called “multisystem inflammatory syndrome in children”.
-This can cause rashes, fever, diarrhea and even.
+This can cause rashes, fever, diarrhea and even heart failure.

 Young people with other medical conditions are more likely to die from severe Covid, but it is entirely possible for healthy individuals to succumb as well.
 These people are statistical outliers, but they exist, and understanding what makes them different may help us understand how the disease functions.
 Some have speculated that differences in ACE2 expression, or genetic mutations that affect the immune system, may help explain why some young people respond so badly to infection.

-COVID-19 usually doesn’t feel anything like a.
+COVID-19 usually doesn’t feel anything like a cold.
 Fewer than 20% of infected people who come to a hospital say they have experienced a sore throat or runny nose.
 Fevers, dry coughs and loss of sense of smell or taste appear to be far more common sympoms during the first few days of an infection, assuming you have symptoms to begin with.

 There are two arms of the immune system.
-Theimmune system can mount a response tailored to the individual pathogen it is fighting, and can also form an immune memory to quickly respond if the pathogen is ever encountered again.
+The adaptive immune system can mount a response tailored to the individual pathogen it is fighting, and can also form an immune memory to quickly respond if the pathogen is ever encountered again.
 The other arm of the immune system – the innate immune system – is capable of responding to any pathogen, and is mainly responsible for causing inflammation.

 We Thought It Was Just a Respiratory Virus: https://www.ucsf.edu/magazine/covid-body